felixingla/hecto/README.md

+# Hecto

-# Text editor in Rust
+Text editor in Rust

-A text editor built in Rust

-The text editor is built following this tutorial: https://www.philippflenker.com/hecto/